Black History Month

 In a perfect world, what changes or initiatives would you like to see implemented at Elmhurst University to further uplift the Elmhurst community and promote inclusivity?

-I would love to see Elmhurst continue to expand and host centers like El Centro for other minority groups on campus.
+I would love to see Elmhurst continue to expand and host centers for other minority groups on campus.
 I went to a large university where most minority groups had an official on-campus house or center where they could come to relax and study within an atmosphere of community and also benefit from programming geared towards helping them succeed.

 What is one specific project, program or initiative you’ve been a part of that you believe has made a significant impact on fostering equity, inclusion and belonging for our student community at Elmhurst?